archusXIV/mpv-playlists-manager/README.md

 # mpv-playlists-manager
-## Manage playlists for mpv from your linux terminal
+## Manage playlists for mpv from your linux terminal.

 ## About mpm
 Manage playlists that mpv reads either online or from local files/directories,